How To Track Effectivity

 - Effective-From & Effective-To Dates

 In all those cases, we teach to treat those attributes just as regular descriptive attributes, and ignore the fact, that they include time ranges.
-Therefor you should just use the regular satellite version 0 & 1 macros.
+Therefore you should just use the regular satellite version 0 & 1 macros.

 What we also recommend, is to split all those effectivity attributes into a separate satellite for auditing purposes.
 Therefore your satellite version 0 model would only have all the effectivity attributes as a payload.